Environmentally extended input–output analysis: Critical issues

 Constant Returns to Scale: IO models assume that when production is scaled, all the inputs and outputs scale by the same factor.
 However, it is imperative to acknowledge that deviating from this simplifying assumption greatly increases the complexity of IO models, thereby diminishing their primary analytical efficacy: A closed solution as equation ((1)) will no longer be available.
 Furthermore, acquiring dependable data pertaining to input-output relationships at the macroeconomic level, encompassing a large number of sectors, poses formidable challenges and substantial financial burdens.
 This foundational assumption also underpins life-cycle assessment (LCA).

 Allocation of investments: In creating a consumption-based account of material flows, it is necessary to decide how investments are allocated within the production and consumption structure.
 In national accounting, investments are reported as part of final demand.
 From a consumption-based perspective, they can also be thought of as an input into the production process (e.g., machinery and production infrastructure are necessary inputs to production).
 The manner in which capital investments are included and how (or if) they are depreciated, significantly impacts the results obtained for the raw material equivalents of exports.
 If infrastructure investments (whether in monetary terms or as domestic extraction of construction materials) are not depreciated over time, importing one and the same product from an emerging economy currently building up its infrastructure will be associated with much more embodied material than importing it from a mature economy which has significantly invested into its infrastructure in the past.

-For recent developments regarding the treatment of issues related to capital stock and investment flows, please refer to.
+For recent developments regarding the treatment of issues related to capital stock and investment flows, please refer to (Section 4.4).

 Understanding the impact and eventually resolving these methodological issues will become important items on the environmental accounting research agenda.
 At the same time, interest is already growing in the interpretability of the results of such consumption-based approaches.
 It has yet to be determined how responsibility for material investments into the production of exports should be shared in general: While it is true that the importing economy receives the benefit of the ready-made product, it is also true that the exporting economy receives the benefit of income.